-Revenue from the sale of goods is recognised when the significant risks and rewards of ownership of the goods have passed to the buyer, usually on delivery of the goods and issuance of the invoice to customers.
-Payment of the transaction price is due immediately when its customer purchases the goods and takes delivery.
+Revenue from sale of goods is recognized at the point in time when control of the asset is transferred to the customer, generally on delivery of goods and issuance of the invoices to customers.
+Payment of the transaction price is normally due within 60 days from the customer purchases the goods and takes delivery.